Everything You Need To Know About Student Finance And Tuition Fees In 2022

 Alternatives to student finance

-Student loans are the best way to cover the cost of university, but in some rare cases you may not be eligible for one or you may feel like you don’t feel comfortable taking out a loan.
+Student loans are the best way to cover the cost of university.
+But in some rare cases you may not be eligible for one.
+Or you may not feel comfortable taking out a loan.

-While taking out a student loan isn’t a debt that will stick with you for life, you may still want to look into alternatives.
+A student loan isn’t a debt that will stick with you for life, you may want to look at alternatives.
 On the other hand, you may be taking out a student loan but want an additional income source if you feel like your loan isn’t going to cover all of your living costs.

-• Grants: depending on whether you live in Wales, Scotland or Northern Ireland you may be eligible for grants, which is a payment from the government that you won’t need to pay back
+• Grants: depending on whether you live in Wales, Scotland or Northern Ireland you may be eligible for a grant.
+This is a payment from the government that you won’t need to pay back

-• Overdrafts: make sure to open a student bank account with an overdraft, to help give you access to extra money if you’re running low on cash for emergencies
+• Overdrafts: make sure to open a student bank account with an overdraft.
+This gives you access to extra money if you’re running low on cash for emergencies

 • Part-time jobs: a part-time job can help to cover the costs of your rent and day-to-day expenses